Real Air Invest LLC

 Commercial Single Engine

-The rating emphasizes a comprehensive understanding of aircraft systems and elevates the standard airmanship. qualifies pilots for specific such as banner towing agricultural work, and aerial photography, but does permit airline flying, necessitates an ATP rating.
-The pricing outlined below is based on Part training, assuming the starts with 230 of total flight time meet the FAA's requirement of 250 hours.
+The rating emphasizes a comprehensive understanding of aircraft systems and elevates the standard of airmanship. qualifies pilots for specific tasks such as banner towing, agricultural work, and aerial photography, but does not permit airline flying, necessitating an ATP rating.
+The pricing outlined below is based on Part 141 training, assuming the student starts with 230 hours of total flight time, which meets the FAA's 250-hour requirement.

 10 hours dual instruction in Piper Apache @ 320/hr$3,200